MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 **Visual Studio 2017 version 15.7 and later**: To build a single file in a CMake project, right-click on the file in **Solution Explorer** and choose **Compile**.
 You can also build the file that is currently open in the editor by using the main CMake menu:

 ![CMake single file compilation](media/cmake-single-file-compile.png)

+## Run CMake from the command line
+If you have installed CMake from the Visual Studio Installer, you can run it from the command line by following these steps:

+1. Run the appropriate vsdevcmd.bat (x86/x64).
+See [Building on the Command Line](building-on-the-command-line.md) for more information.
+1. Switch to your output folder.
+1. Run CMake to build/configure your app.